 Your immune system protects you; it stands guard against outside agents like bacteria, viruses, and wayward cells.
 BCAAs play a vital role in the immune system, helping to support cellular function and overall health.

 But how exactly do BCAAs support immune function?

 All three branched-chain amino acids perform both individual and collective roles.
 Besides BCAAs being necessary for protein production, they are also an important fuel source for these cells.

 - Isoleucine increases levels of β-defensin, an antimicrobial compound.

 - Leucine supports the body’s general immune health and how it adapts to pathogens in the body.

-- Valine increases dendritic cell function which sound the alarm and signal the presence of toxic substances in the body.
+- Valine increases dendritic cell function which sounds the alarm and signals the presence of toxic substances in the body.

 11. Support Healthy Nutrition in Pregnancy